Amacree (1788 ship): Career

 Dolben's Act, passed in 1788, limited the number of enslaved people that British ships could transport, based on the ships' tons burthen.
 It was the first British legislation passed to regulate slave shipping.
 One of the provisions of the act was bonuses for the master (£100) and surgeon (£50) if the mortality among the captives was under 2%; a mortality rate of under 3% resulted in a bonus of half that.
 Dolben's Act apparently resulted in some reduction in the numbers of slaves carried per vessel, and possibly in mortality.

-1st enslaving voyage (1788–1789): Captain Edward Deane sailed from Liverpool on 27 May 1788, bound for New Calabar.
+1st voyage transporting enslaved people (1788–1789): Captain Edward Deane sailed from Liverpool on 27 May 1788, bound for New Calabar.
 On 10 August Amacree, Dean, master, was well off the coast of Africa, with 100 captives.
 Amacree arrived at Dominica in December 1788 with 410 captives.
+(A source using records from Dominica reports that Amacree had embarked 510 captives, and delivered 407.)
 Captain Dean died on 12 December, at St George, Grenada, and John Sperling, Jr., replaced him as captain of Amacree.
 She arrived back at Liverpool on 8 February 1789.
 She had sailed from Liverpool with 37 crew members and she suffered four crew deaths on her voyage.

 Amacree first appeared in Lloyd's Register (LR) in 1789.

-2nd enslaving voyage (1789–1790): Captain Roger Lee sailed from Liverpool on 16 April 1789, bound for New Calabar.
+2nd voyage transporting enslaved people (1789–1790): Captain Roger Lee sailed from Liverpool on 16 April 1789, bound for New Calabar.
 Amacree arrived at Dominica on 16 September with 282 captives.
+(A source using records from Dominica does not have data for this voyage.)
 She sailed for Liverpool on 26 November and arrived back at Liverpool on 7 January 1790.
 She left Liverpool with 31 crew members and suffered two crew deaths on her voyage.